Our West Palm Beach Child Custody Attorney Is Here to Help

-The judge can decide who will pay for attorney fees based on a few different factors.
+The judge can decide who will pay for attorneys fees based on a few different factors.
 Financial resources and income will determine who has the ability to pay for what, and who needs help.
 Other details of the case may also play a part in determining who will pay what fees.
-A judge may also rule that each party pay their own attorney fees.
+A judge may also rule that each party pay their own attorneys fees.

 Do You Have Further Questions About Child Custody or Time-Sharing?